cyclist-grid/cyclist-grid/README.md

-# HTML Template
+# Grid

-A replacement for the old template, the main features are:
+Work in progress replacement for my [HTML Less Template](https://github.com/robenkleene/HTML-LESS-Template).
+The main features are:

 - HTML5
-- Less CSS to Sass (Sass was essentially chosen because I didn't like how Less is now Node.js and Node has a jangly install package.)
+- Switched from Less CSS to Sass as a CSS preprocessor, essentially only because I didn't like the looks of the [node.js](http://nodejs.org/) installer required by Less CSS now.
-- Proportional typographical hierarchy.
-Set a base font size, and the template will set headers to their correct proportional sizes automatically.
+- Easy typographical hierarchy, this is now done by just setting a base font size and having the corresponding [traditional header proportions](http://retinart.net/typography/typographicscale/) font sizes be set based on that font size.
-- A more traditional typographic grid, the old system would use a square to define both horizontal and vertical grid measurements, in essence enforcing an equal unit and leading.
-The new system uses the leading as the vertical grid spacing size, and the unit as the horizontal grid spacing size.
-Traditionally the unit is 1 em and the leading is >1 em.
+- A more traditional typographic grid, the old grid used a square (equal vertical and horizontal spacing), this enforced an equal unit and leading.
+The new system uses leading vertically and the unit horizontally for the grid sizes.
+The unit is traditionally 1 em and the leading >1 em.
+- An HTML5 Canvas-based grid analysis system.